fvaleri/strimzi-debugging/README.md

 # Strimzi debugging

-This project contains a series of debugging sessions for Kafka and Strimzi.
+This project contains a series of debugging sessions for Strimzi and Kafka.
-They assume user level knowledge about Kubernetes/OpenShift and Kafka.
+They assume user level knowledge about Kubernetes and Kafka.
+You can use Minikube to try the example, but a real Kubernetes cluster is recommended.
 Any feedback or contribution is appreciated.

 1. [Kafka introduction and deployments](/sessions/001)